 3.1.
-Teachers Readiness for Compiling Learning Tools
+Teachers readiness for compiling learning tools

 The implementation of the 2013 curriculum does not yet have a uniform understanding between vocational teachers, curriculum practitioners and vocational school leaders.
 Even through MGMP (Deliberation of Subject Teachers), there is still no uniformity.
-Researchers examine the readiness of vocational teachers based on CC/BC analysis, program mapping, making of lesson plans, and learning evaluation, as the main components in supporting learning success.
-The results of vocational teacher readiness for the preparation of learning tools are presented in table 3.
+Researchers examine the readiness of vocational teachers based on CC and BC analysis, program mapping, making of lesson plans, and learning evaluation, as the main components in supporting learning success.
+The results of vocational teacher readiness for the preparation of learning tools are presented in Table 3.

-Table 3 - Teacher's Comprehension about revision 2013 curriculum
+Table 3.
+Teacher's comprehension about revision 2013 curriculum

-Aspects of Teacher Readiness R (%) LR (%) NR (%) CC/BC Analysis 434 (45.31) 396 (41.39) 127 (13.3) Annual / Semester Program Mapping 367 (38.37) 343 (35.89) 246 (25.74) Making of Lesson Plans 378 (39.45) 489 (51.07) 91 (9.48) Learning Evaluation 352 (36.78) 483 (50.51) 122 (12.71)
+Aspects of teacher readiness R (%) LR (%) NR (%) CC and BC analysis 434 (45.31) 396 (41.39) 127 (13.3) Annual and semester program mapping 367 (38.37) 343 (35.89) 246 (25.74) Making of lesson plans 378 (39.45) 489 (51.07) 91 (9.48) Learning evaluation 352 (36.78) 483 (50.51) 122 (12.71)

-Note: R = Ready; LR = Less Ready; and NR = Not Ready
+Note: R=Ready; LR=Less Ready; and NR=Not Ready

-Table 3 above describes that the four components measured were based on readiness <50.0% (range 36.78% - 45.31%).
-There is still an opportunity to increase its readiness in terms of the category of less ready with a range of 35.89% - 51.01% and not ready with a range of 9.48% - 25.74%.
-The aspect of teacher readiness that shows the highest level of success is the CC/BC analysis of 45.31%, even though the other components obtained the category <45.31%.
-Vocational teachers after the CC/BC process must be able to pour these competencies into the learning program.
+Table 3 describes that the four components measured were based on readiness <50.0% (range 36.78%-45.31%).
+There is still an opportunity to increase its readiness in terms of the category of less ready with a range of 35.89%-51.01% and not ready with a range of 9.48%-25.74%.
+The aspect of teacher readiness that shows the highest level of success is the CC and BC analysis of 45.31%, even though the other components obtained the category <45.31%.
+Vocational teachers after the CC and BC process must be able to pour these competencies into the learning program.
 A decrease in yield has occurred from 45.31% to 38.37%.
-The results of the FGD have been evaluated from various opinions of vocational teachers and vice-principals led by the education office as follows:
+The results of the FGD have been evaluated from various opinions of vocational teachers and vice-principals led by the education office:

 "Our difficulty is that teachers understand operational verbs (KKO) and distinguish the choice of words used.
 Furthermore, pouring it into annual and semester programs is not easy.
-We often experience loose concepts, we even realize before the last weeks of exams, and often there are still some competencies that have not been delivered.
-[TG]
+We often experience loose concepts, we even realize before the last weeks of exams, and often there are still some competencies that have not been delivered."
+(TG)